 - Your ISBN record

-- Your IngramSpark record to be disseminated to online retailers
+- Your IngramSpark title record to be disseminated to retailers worldwide

 - Any online retailer where you’re selling direct

 - Your website author page and book pages

 - Online interviews, guest blog posts, and other promotional appearances